h0l0gram/omega2-checkHumidity/README.md

 ## Prerequisites
 - Omega2(+)
-- Compiled binary requires firmware **0.1.10 b160** (you may be able to compile from source for older firmware as well)
+- Compiled binary requires firmware **0.1.10 b160** (you may be able to compile from source for older firmware as well) (See [Updating the Omega2](https://docs.onion.io/omega2-docs/using-the-omega-updating.html) to check or update firmware)

 ## Install
 ```bash